When Grief Triggered by Empty Nest Syndrome Develops Into Major Depression

 If you have any concerns at all about depression in yourself or your spouse, it is essential that you seek professional help.
 Start with your primary doctor if you aren’t sure where to turn.
 He or she can recommend a therapist or psychiatrist to make a diagnosis and to give treatment options.

 It is so important to address this issue.
 It can be confusing at this time of life and difficult to understand if your grief is normal or if you are really struggling with major depression.
 A mental health professional is equipped to tell the difference.

 Untreated depression can lead to all kinds of complications.
-These may include damaged relationships, even divorce, weight gain, social isolation, substance abuse, anxiety disorders, and even suicidal thoughts or attempts.
+These may include damaged relationships, even divorce, weight gain, social isolation, anxiety disorders, and even suicidal thoughts or attempts.

 Call for a Free Confidential Assessment.877-322-1116

 If you do get a diagnosis of major depression, you have options and a reason for hope.
 Depression is a chronic mental illness, but most people respond very well to treatment.
 The right care can help you manage your symptoms, and over time learn to adjust to this new stage of life.

 Options for treatment include medication, outpatient therapy, and residential care.
 Medication can be helpful, but it should not be used alone.
 You also need therapy to learn the important strategies that will help you cope in healthy ways and learn to enjoy life as an empty nester.